AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/content-transfer-tool.md

 # Ferramenta Transferência de conteúdo

-Saiba como a Ferramenta de transferência de conteúdo ajuda a migrar o conteúdo para o AEM as a Cloud Service do AEM 6.3+.
+Saiba como a Ferramenta de transferência de conteúdo ajuda a migrar o conteúdo do AEM 6.3+ para o AEM as a Cloud Service.

 >[!VIDEO](https://video.tv.adobe.com/v/336970?quality=12&learn=on)